-AVR Data Memory is implemented in a seperate address bus than the Program Memory.
-There are two data bus, one that can access all data and the In/Out data bus with limited access to a small section of memory.
+AVR Data Memory is implemented in a separate address bus than the Program Memory.
+There are two data buses, one that can access all data and the In/Out data bus with limited access to a small section of memory.

-The AVR Data Address Space consist of :
+The AVR Data Address Space consists of :

 - Registers (32 x 8-bit) (000016–001F16)